Darwish-md/State-Exam-2023/Topic-11.md

   - It sorts the numbers digit by digit from the least significant digit (LSD) to the most significant digit (MSD).
   - Radix sort uses a stable sorting algorithm, such as counting sort or bucket sort, as a subroutine to sort the numbers based on each digit.
   - Radix sort has a time complexity of O(k * n), where k is the number of digits in the largest number and n is the size of the input.
+  - Radix sort can achieve linear time complexity when the range of values and the number of digits in the elements are small.

 *Example:*
 ```
 Consider an unsorted array: [170, 45, 75, 90, 802, 24, 2, 66]